Sam-Yeon/Sam-Yeon/README.md

 # Hi there 👋
 I'm Sam — a minimal coder who's still learning and figuring things out.
-My desired IDE is VS Code.
+My desired Integrated Development Environment (IDE) is VS Code.

 ## What I do